saihgupr/tumblrpx/README.md

 # tumblrpx - A fast, modern tumblr version of redditpx.com

-tuumblrpx is a fast & fun way to make slideshows out of reddit.
+tumblrpx is a fast & fun way to make slideshows out of tumblr.

 ## Getting Started